wmaynard/receipt-service/README.md

 ### Notes
-A `Receipt` is structured the same way for all three services and are transformed according to what the external APIs require.
+A `receipt` is structured the same way for all three services and are transformed according to what the external APIs require.

 **Google `POST` Example**
 ```
 {
-    "game": "tower",
+    "game": "57901c6df82a45708018ba73b8d16004",
-    "account": "6140bd998caf79f468e6f8a6",
+    "account": "631a47b6f524478c48253655",
     "channel": "aos",
     "receipt": {
-        "orderId": "GPA.3383-6680-9846-20466",
+        "orderId": "GPA.3390-3229-4373-85961",
-        "packageName": "com.rumbleentertainment.towerdefense",
+        "packageName": "com.plarium.towerheroes",
-        "productId": "tower_9999",
+        "productId": "tower_2499",
-        "purchaseTime": 1613194937777,
+        "purchaseTime": 1663091723679,
         "purchaseState": 0,
-        "purchaseToken": "chgkiahhjcnaeoehmbgoeghl.AO-J1OwO6VEgk6LtLx5yAn6jhw5EtcxCqYMLMiMesA07VuYUmN1bzchmWtnRS6TM0X-ujIvqq4bXkjmPsgWq2LSG-K35AUqLyVhj2lZLmcdD-3xnvPEXgV8"
+        "purchaseToken": "klppcbomgghpedbliphjbpep.AO-J1Oy82eVaWnMFpjkmo3o1nuXm-wiEbsWhNa97DhOHUDAoCUrv-uzy58kra7FX0V_1_feD-1cs8jHJmGbs452fffJMqLI_ksbAQc8sKh_hS82wWlb_IqY",
+        "quantity": 1,
+        "acknowledged": false
     },
-    "signature": "pQhVfMteppjDARcGIUBo1okTU56DJnL44/vwWGcHyvL45Bx+yagd7Ns9y1KkyiqIXnxG60lpQEyn21aM3+53BhBuABFQe6C6Npu7bWoascOsOfufMkgybISr8vYI7a6106pr2LKhESUC+QuOVX7rzMnupCrxSwL02wFottKFKi88YhawVPNlK4DMpi1iRpvtLrhEF3k8a6nIMLxTcyo3V9fBTYzWG1wf64Jln9DTW/IE20rxBpiEjGfsPxnJ7bN3uGCKULNc1rxEkLNWrrlycoPmo5kso2KxQjFbmd5N4EVXrKNtKVuMXoxuUMPYF/N8lLUSR818BeEYQYVvu+qEpw=="
+    "signature": "wPdgnq5ZeBnlnDYLTM0PeWt1I12rmAn3+/ZA6DhY3NkDnlXOFJQ+YSzLyfIjvqHItI7+ghHp6871rMArRdIFaYWUcr+gfbb84UnV0eCw3s9Oy295GZKkbGrnLEzo+nc+0Vj2dGuBTx1YxJhncPmApQixJoR1pATRAuvfXfAMZu7Gr876CGVbCbkdbavYMConAjzUJKbfkcxclPZttEbiVIMe7OcoLjXSbUQ/fmtsD1Jw9Hr73FDyxRnh8t+X+ZFxnVd2QUaoqx8bqiQ3NXQBV1wkU41A8rVO8YZuDN27+2dvAUOg07Yl+CmszqBxUIHG3uiBow/U5SJ1Hf4QsdXhrQ=="
 }
 ```

-Specifically for **GooglePlay** verification, a `signature` field must be provided.
+For **Google** verification, a `signature` field must be provided.
 This should be provided with the original `receipt` on purchase.
 **Google** does not provide `RSA private keys`.
 The original `receipt` data must also not be modified, as it needs to match the original encrypted data to verify correctly.

-None of the services currently make use of the `account` field, but this is present for consistency's sake and any future changes that may want the relevant account.
+None of the old receipt data use the `account` field, but this is present for ongoing `receipts` to link them to the relevant account.

 # Future Updates
 - The current temporary environment variables that hold the external API urls, `passwords`, and `RSA public keys` may be changed to use `dynamic config` instead.
-- **Apple** and **Samsung** verifications will require updates.
-There are no current **Apple** or **Samsung** purchases to use to test.
+- **Apple** verifications will require updates.
+There are no current **Apple** purchases to use to test.
-- **Google** verification require further testing.
-The example provided by **v1**'s documentation may be outdated.
+- **Google** `receipt` structure has historically changed unexpectedly.
+There is a fallback to work around this but models should be updated when this happens.
+- RSA verification for **Google** `receipts` are considered outdated.
+There is an API that we can switch to using at some point, but will require a key from the Google Play store.
-- All code related to `RedisService` and its corresponding endpoint should be removed once this service is fully functional.
+- All code related to `RedisService` and its corresponding endpoint should be removed once it is no longer required.

 # Troubleshooting
 Any issues should be recorded as a log in _Loggly_.
-Please reach out if something does not work property to figure out the issue.
+Please reach out if something does not work properly to figure out the issue.